Provincial council (Netherlands): Number of seats in each provincial council

 The size of the provincial councils ranges from 39 members for a province with less than 400,000 inhabitants to 55 members for a province with more than 2,000,000 inhabitants.

 Before 2007, they ranged from 47 members for a province with less than 200,000 inhabitants to 83 members for a province with more than 2,500,000 inhabitants.
 As a consequence of a change to the Provinciewet, starting at the provincial elections of 7 March 2007, the total number of provincial councillors was reduced from 764 to 564.
 A survey of the change in seats per province:

 A consequence of this reduction in the number of seats is that the election threshold (the minimum number of votes needed for a party to gain at least one seat in an assembly) has risen.
 Depending on the province, the threshold now lies between 1.5% and over 2% of the votes.
 Because of this, it has become harder for small parties to win a seat.
 This may also have consequences for the representation of small parties in the Senate, which is elected by the members of the States Provincial.

 National results

-Outcome of the provincial elections calculated at national level:

 Note *: 2003 election calculated for the 2007 number of seats (564).

-Elections by party by province

-Provincial elections, 2003

-Outcome of the 2003 Dutch provincial elections:

-Provincial elections, 2007

-Outcome of the 2007 Dutch provincial elections:

-Due to defections from one party to another and other such reasons the number of seats can fluctuate during each inter-elections period.
-This table only shows the distribution straight after the elections.

-The named 'others' for 2007 are: